Irregular Sleep Patterns May Double Heart Disease Risk

 Treating Sleep Apnea

-Thankfully, sleep apnea is easy to diagnose and to treat.
-If you suspect you may have sleep apnea the first thing to do is speak with your doctor.
-Before your appointment be sure to keep a sleep diary.
+Thankfully, sleep apnea is easy to diagnose and to treat, including treating sleep apnea effectively.
+If you suspect you may have sleep apnea, the first thing to do is speak with your doctor.
+Before your appointment, be sure to keep a sleep diary.
 Record how often you wake in the night and any other symptoms you have noticed.
-Have your sleep partner record how many times they notice you waking or stop breathing in the night.
+Have your sleep partner record how many times they notice you waking or stopping breathing in the night.
 This information will help your doctor to diagnose your condition.
 Your doctor will either give you a home test kit, or schedule a sleep study.
 The data collected during your test will show how often your breathing pauses, for how long, and how much your oxygen levels dip.
 With this information your doctor will be able to diagnose what form of sleep apnea you have and how to treat it

 Long term treatment for sleep apnea involves reducing your risk factors.
 This may include losing weight, lowering your blood pressure, and ensuring your diabetes is well controlled.
 Reducing or eliminating alcohol or sedative use will also reduce your risk.
 Unfortunately, it may not be possible to completely eliminate your risk factors.